Skip to main content

 /vault list

-List all credential keys in the vault
+List all credential keys stored in the vault.

 /vault store <key>

-Store a credential in the vault
+Store a credential in the vault.
+Prompts securely for the value using masked input.

 /vault get <key>

-Retrieve and display a credential from the vault
+Retrieve and display a credential from the vault.

 /vault unlock